 The four main types of positions available are: English Teachers, Activity Specialists, Group Counselors and Swimming Instructors (Chofu only).
 Salary is dependent on position and experience.

 An applicant for this position must be a native English speaker, hold a college degree, and have had at least one year of classroom teaching experience.
 TESOL/TEFL qualifications and experience are welcomed.

-Since Summer Day Camp is a camp, not a language school, English teachers must be willing and able to teach language with an active rather than an academic approach, using role playing, games, songs, and other innovative techniques focused on making the two weeks each camper is here fun and authentic as well as a valuable learning experience.
+Since Summer Day Camp is a camp, not a language school, English teachers must be willing and able to teach language with an active rather than an academic approach, using role playing, games, songs, and other innovative techniques focused on making the campers’ experience at Summer Day Camp fun and authentic as well as a valuable learning experience.
 English teachers are responsible for two classes, each meeting for two hours each day, once in the morning and once after lunch.
 Materials and support are available in the English Resource Center and from the English Director, but teachers are responsible for planning and running their own classes and utilizing the Counselors who come with the camper groups to provide the optimum experience for all.

 A Senior Specialist must be at least college-age.
 A Junior Specialist must be at least 15 years old or have completed the ninth grade.